Walé Oyéjidé, Esq.

 designer + creative director + Writer.

 Further, Mr. Oyéjidé's design work was part of the "Making Africa" contemporary design exhibit, which was at the Vitra Design Museum in Germany, the Guggenheim Bilbao in Spain, the Kunsthal in Rotterdam, and the HIGH Museum of Art in Atlanta.
 He was also featured in the "Creative Africa" exhibit at the Philadelphia Museum of Art.
 His work exhibited at the Tel Aviv Museum of Art and the Fowler Museum, UCLA.
-He has been invited to lecture about his work in Brazil, Ecuador, France and Tanzania.
+He has lectured about his work in Brazil, Ecuador, France, Tanzania, and the United Kingdom.
 His designs also appeared as part of the "Generation Africa" fashion show at Pitti Uomo 89 in Florence, Italy.